 First, you need to create barcodes for your products using EasyScan.
 Selecting “Set new Barcodes” under the “Make Barcodes” tab on the app to get started.
 Check out our article on how to make barcodes with EasyScan for a detailed explanation of the process.

-EasyScan can create barcodes from scratch for you as well as giving you the ability to generate your own SKU property for your product.
+EasyScan can create barcodes from scratch as well as giving you the ability to generate your own SKU property for your product.

 2. Printing Your Barcodes